yonglin-wang/spacecraft-crash-predictor/README.md

 where:

+* `SupineMARS`: name of the dataset used for training
 * ```--configID 3``` : use feature set containing {angular position: float, angular degree: float, joystick deflection: float, destabilizing joystick deflection: bool}
 * ```--normalize all```: normalize all non-categorical features, in this case: angular position, angular degree, joystick deflection.
 * ```--model gru-gru```: train a double-layer stacked GRU model; if you'd just like to test out the entire pipeline, change ```gru-gru``` to ```mlp``` to save time.